 To pay either domestic or irrigation bills via credit card, please complete this authorization form FIRST.

-Note: Recently we have needed to rebuild Well#2.
-This has changed the well”s flow rate.
-We have lowered the rate of well#2 to $19.00 per hour.
-If you get well#2 on a regular basis, you might want to consider ordering extra water.
+Note: On February 7, 2018 the Board of Directors passed a motion to increase the rate of Well #2 from $19.00 per hour to $20.00 per hour effective April 1, 2018.
+This is $1.00 less per hour than the other wells due to the flow rate.
+If you get well #2 on a regular basis, you might want to consider ordering extra water.
 With a minimum of 30 minutes, you can order increments of 15 minutes.
-Any questions contact the office or email to email@example.com
+Any questions contact the office or email to firstname.lastname@example.org

 **Note to Residents using PayPal to purchase irrigation: we cannot accept e-checks through Paypal; debit, credit cards or your prepaid PayPal account is acceptable.
 The reason is that e-checks take up to 10 days to clear and we cannot guarantee irrigation water if the payment has not cleared.
 We still accept personal checks, credit, debit or money orders to pay on either your domestic or irrigation account if paid in the office, by mail or phone.